The Mausoleum is open to walkers/cyclists every day. There is an to help you enjoy your visit.

-Vehicle access is restricted to Open Weekends, when a Guide is on site.
-See News pages for details.
+Vehicle access is restricted to Open Days, when staff are on site to assist visitors.
+See pages for details.

 Lilliards Edge looking towards the mausoleum